LAWS & ANNOUNCEMENTS

 Workplace Violence

-Apr 28: The Senate passed Bill C-225 amending the Criminal Code to create new offences for engaging in intimate partner violence and ban peace officers from releasing persons arrested for an intimate partner offence if they’ve committed such an offence in the last five years or are at large on a release order for such an offence.
-The Bill is now working its way through the House.
+Jun 9: Bill C-225 amending the Criminal Code to create new offences for engaging in intimate partner violence and ban peace officers from releasing persons arrested for an intimate partner offence if they’ve committed such an offence in the last five years or are at large on a release order for such an offence, has now passed Second Reading in the House having already passed Third Reading in the Senate.

 CASES